Home โ€บ Interests โ€บ Travel Tips

 Instead of trying too hard, pick a few key destinations and spend some time exploring these places in depth.

-You’ll get to know the area better than if you were constantly moving from place to place and will be less likely to need another vacation when returning home!
+You’ll get to know the area better than if you were constantly moving from place to place, and you will be less likely to need another vacation when returning home.

-Europe has a lot of stores, so you don’t need to pack as many things.
-The problem with too much luggage is that it can be hard to take care of- especially in places like Venice, which have bridges over water where you must pull your luggage across.
+Europe has a wide range of stores, so you don’t need to pack as many items.
+The problem with too much luggage is that it can be hard to take care of, especially in places like Venice, which have bridges over water where you must pull your luggage across.

-Leave some room for souvenirs!
-(My favorite souvenirs are food items like coffee and candy which I can enjoy for weeks after at home.)
+Also, be sure to leave some room in your suitcase for souvenirs.
+(My favorite souvenirs are food items like coffee and candy, which I can enjoy for weeks after at home.)

 Dining in France.
 Photo by Janna Graber